Standard pregnancy care is now dangerously disrupted in Louisiana, report reveals

 Some doctors in the report said they have considered leaving Louisiana.
 Others warned that a possible exodus of OB-GYNs would exacerbate the state's existing shortage of obstetricians.

-Louisiana Right to Life, which helped author Louisiana's ban, declined to comment on the report or specific medical cases.
+Louisiana Right to Life, which helped author Louisiana's ban, declined to comment on the report's conclusions, without being able to read it before its public release on Tuesday afternoon

 Its executive director, Benjamin Clapper, told NPR that the law clearly allows for the treatment of miscarriages and that OB-GYNs contacted by his organization have seen no change in miscarriage care as a result of the ban.